Swaraj664/nuked/README.md

 when you open this, make sure you check the 'ADD PYTHON x.x TO PATH' checkbox on the first page of the setup.

-second, run the RUN ME FIRST.bat, if it closes immediately, you messed up the setup. like i said make sure you check the ADD PYTHON TO PATH checkbox. before running the main.py, make sure your token is in the config.json.
+second, run the RUN ME FIRST.bat, if it closes immediately, you messed up the setup. like i said make sure you check the ADD PYTHON TO PATH checkbox before running the main.py.

 finally, after everything above has went smoothly, just run the RUN ME SECOND.bat, if it closes immediately then open a command prompt and cd to the folder with nuked in it and enter 'python main.py', if there is a missing module error, run 'pip install modulename'